-Over the next three weeks, we’ll explore findings that tell us how shifts in risk technology, models, and enterprise solutions will contribute to future preparedness, and we’ll review the ways in which COVID-19 has driven risk managers to think differently about risk itself.
+In this series, we explore findings that tell us how shifts in risk technology, models, and enterprise solutions will contribute to future preparedness, and we’ll review the ways in which COVID-19 has driven risk managers to think differently about risk itself.

 The Importance of Rigorous and Comprehensive Stress Testing

 Market disruptions set in motion by COVID-19 exposed a wide range of weaknesses in risk management strategies and processes.
 Fifty-one percent of survey respondents who experienced poor performance during the pandemic reported that their risk management systems failed to deliver early warning signs.
 Forty percent also said the limited degree to which risk analysis was embedded within their investment process inhibited performance during the COVID-19 crisis.

 The pandemic, “particularly in terms of its timing and how fast it swept over the globe, was indeed a ‘black swan’ event,” says FactSet’s Dr. Boryana Racheva-Iotova, senior vice president and senior director of research, risk, and quantitative analytics.

 Going forward, firms will need to be better prepared for an era of even higher volatility with structural breaks.
 Indeed, over 80% of respondents agreed that there would be moderate to high volatility over the coming year at least.